darkblackside/TwitchChat/README.md

 If you've questions send me a private message.
 If you want to contribute - write me.
 If you've ideas for what would be useful, add it under issues or write me a message.

 I hope this is all for now.

+And by the way -
+I don't like the word bot :)